MAIF/otoroshi/demos/relay/readme.md

 ![network-map](./relay.png)

 in this demo, we do not use a replicated datastore. otoroshi leader instance are located in their own zone network but also have access to another network where a redis instance is deployed.
+Also, as it's not easy to access otoroshi instances through a DNS round robin setup, each otoroshi instance is bound to a port on the host machine.

+- `leader-zone-1`: exposed on `127.0.0.1:8081`
+- `leader-zone-2`: exposed on `127.0.0.1:8082`
+- `leader-zone-3`: exposed on `127.0.0.1:8083`
+- `worker-zone-1`: exposed on `127.0.0.1:8084`
+- `worker-zone-2`: exposed on `127.0.0.1:8085`
+- `worker-zone-3`: exposed on `127.0.0.1:8086`

+each of the 3 zones  has an otoroshi leader instance, an otoroshi worker instance, and an api instance deployed.
+Otoroshi instance from one zone cannot directly access apis from other zones as they are not in the same `docker-compose` network.
+But you can access any api from any otoroshi instance thanks to relay routing.

 ## Build otoroshi